 Associate Medical Director, Samuels Clinic

-Dr. Lia Tsveniashvili joined the CCC in 2005 to provide clinical leadership and manage the medical staff of the Samuels Clinic.
+Dr. Lia Tsveniashvili joined the Spencer Cox Center for Health in 2005 to provide clinical leadership and manage the medical staff of the Samuels Clinic.
 She has practiced medicine in Tbilsi, Georgia and in the United States for 20 years.
 She has authored numerous publications on HIV and co-morbidities.
 Dr. Tsveniashvili graduated from Tbilisi State Medical University and completed her residency at New York University and completed an infectious diseases fellowship at Albert Einstein College of Medicine.
 She received her MPA from Suffolk University.
 Dr. Tsveniashvili is board-certified in internal medicine and infectious diseases and a member of the HIV Medical Association and the Infectious Diseases Society of America.

 Associate Medical Director of the CCC's West 17th Street Clinic

-Dr. Tony Urbina joined the CCC in 2010 to provide clinical leadership at the newly established West 17th Street Clinic.
+Dr. Tony Urbina joined the Spencer Cox Center in 2010 to provide clinical leadership at the newly established West 17th Street Clinic.
 He serves as the Principal Investigator for the Clinical Education Initiative (CEI) of the New York State DOH AIDS Institute.
-For seven years prior to joining the CCC, Dr. Urbina served as the Medical Director of Education and Training at St. Vincent’s Comprehensive HIV Center.
+For seven years prior to joining the Center, Dr. Urbina served as the Medical Director of Education and Training at St. Vincent’s Comprehensive HIV Center.
 Dr. Urbina received his Medical Doctorate from the University of Florida, College of Medicine in Gainesville and completed his residency in Internal Medicine at St. Vincent Catholic Medical Center.
 Dr. Urbina is board-certified in internal medicine.

 Director of the Program for Children and Families

-Robert Warford joined the CCC in 1998 as a Pediatric and Family Nurse Practitioner.
+Robert Warford joined the Spencer Cox Center in 1998 as a Pediatric and Family Nurse Practitioner.
 He has played an integral role in the development and leadership of Morningside Clinic’s Program for Children and Families.
-He founded and directs the CCC’s Young Adult Program to support, nurture and educate HIV-positive adolescent and young adult patients.
+He founded and directs the Center’s Young Adult Program to support, nurture and educate HIV-positive adolescent and young adult patients.
 Mr. Warford earned a Master of Science in Nursing as a Pediatric Nurse Practitioner from Hunter Bellevue School of Nursing and received an Advanced Masters as a Family Nurse Practitioner from State University of New York at Stony Brook.
 He has a Master of Public Health degree from Hunter College.

 Director of Behavioral Health and Research

-Dr. Hannah Wolfe is a psychotherapist and director of mental health services at the CCC since 1997.
+Dr. Hannah Wolfe has been a psychotherapist and director of mental health services at the Center since 1997.
 She previously worked in HIV Epidemiology, contributing to and co-authoring some of the first work on behavioral factors associated with HIV transmission among drug users.
 Her clinical expertise is in working with substance users, trauma survivors, marginalized populations, LGBTQ people and people living with HIV.
 Dr. Wolfe has served as Principal Investigator on large-scale federal grants.
 In 2009, Dr. Wolfe was the recipient of American Psychiatric Foundation Award for Advancing Minority Mental Health.
 Her pro bono work has included providing psychotherapy services in community harm reduction centers.
 Dr. Wolfe received her Master’s degree in Clinical Psychology from San Francisco State University and her Doctorate in Clinical Psychology from New York University.